AtomMind-Ai/AtomMind-AASC/README.md

 2. Then
   - Install requirements: `pip install -r requirements.txt`
   - Replace `CEREBRAS_API_KEY=csk-your-api-key...` with your Cerebras api key
+  - Then replace `project_name` variable in `main.py` with your tasks/project idea.
-  - Run the system: `python main.py`
+  - Run the system: `python main.py` and waiting.